Skip to main content

 info

-By default, EverShop will add the all the data in current request object to the context.
-For example you can call the getContextValue('url') function to get the current request url.
+By default, EverShop adds all data in the current request object to the context.
+For example, you can call the getContextValue('url') function to get the current request URL.

 EverShop provides a GraphQL API endpoint to fetch data from the server.
-The GraphQL API endpoint is available at /graphql path.
-You can use the GraphQL API endpoint to fetch data from the server.
+The GraphQL API endpoint is available at the /graphql path.
+You can use this endpoint to fetch data from the server.

-EverShop makes use of URQL to fetch data from the server using graphQL API.
-URQL is a GraphQL client that helps you fetch data from the server.
-It is a fully-featured GraphQL client that supports all GraphQL features and can be used with any GraphQL server.
+EverShop uses URQL to fetch data from the server using the GraphQL API.
+URQL is a fully-featured GraphQL client that supports all GraphQL features and can be used with any GraphQL server.

 Example: